Todd Morgan (politician): In the legislature

-Morgan has three children named Lauren, Andrew, and Megan.
-His wife, Maria, died in November 2012 following a long battle with injuries sustained in a traffic accident in July 2011.

 Political positions

 Morgan self-identifies as a fiscal conservative.

 Elections

-Morgan opposed a bill introduced by state delegate Brian M. Crosby that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running rather than at-large, voting in 2021 to ask the Maryland General Assembly for a referendum on the bill and for another another referendum on eliminating districts altogether.
+Morgan opposed a bill introduced by state delegate Brian M. Crosby that would require elections for county commissioners to only be decided by voters within the districts in which the candidate is running rather than at-large, voting in 2021 to ask the Maryland General Assembly for a referendum on the bill and for another referendum on eliminating districts altogether.

 Guns

 In May 2020, Morgan voted to designate St. Mary's County as a Second Amendment sanctuary area.

 Marijuana

 In March 2022, Morgan introduced a resolution that called on the St. Mary's County planning commission to amend the zoning ordinance to allow review of future medical marijuana facilities in the county.
 The resolution was unanimously approved by the Board of Commissioners.
 In August, he voted for an ordinance that would restrict medical marijuana growing and processing operations to certain zoning areas.